 AND THERE’S MORE

-All this plus Studio 101 with Darwin Grosse [READ MORE], Readers’ Tracks with Marty Peters, our regular monthly columns, and more.
-If you expect to be at Front Of House or at the side of the stage with the task of capturing what’s making the audience cheer, you can’t afford to miss the August RECORDING!
+All this plus Studio 101 with Darwin Grosse [READ HERE], Readers’ Tapes with Marty Peters, our regular monthly columns, and more.
+Don’t let your mic collection go to waste—take it to the max with the October RECORDING!